Softorage/HugoTheme-VibrantShadows/README.md

 #
 enableRobotsTXT: true # optional, allows to create a robots.txt file, which helps in SEO
 # sitemap, and RSS are generated automatically

 enableGitInfo: true # optional, allows us to use '.GitInfo' object. '.GitInfo' object allows us to leverage info from git for use in Hugo
 # Only if 'enableGitInfo' is set to 'true'
 frontmatter:
   date: ["date", "publishDate", "lastmod", ":git"] # adding ':git' at the end (of default format) makes the atom/rss feed to fetch dates from git, once enableGitInfo is set to true in 'config' file

+enableEmoji: true # optional, allows to use emojis in content files

 # Allow HTML in markdown to be rendered
 markup: